WVURAIL/dspira-lessons/_posts/2021-07-01-gr_radio_astro_Installation.md

 #### How to Update files from the gr-radio_astro gr38 Repository

+   1. Open the terminal window.

-   1. Switch to the *gr-radio_astro* folder on your computer: `cd gr-radio_astro`
+   2. From your home directory (cd ), go to the gr-radio_astro folder: `cd gr-radio_astro`

-   2. To check to see if you are in the gr38 branch, enter `git status`.
-The descriptor "On branch gr38" should appear at the top of the displayed text.

-      To switch to the gr38 branch, type `git checkout gr38`.
-Then type `git status` to check.
+   3. Type `git status`.
+Check the "On branch ..." statement at the top.
+You want to be in the gr38 branch.
+To get there, type `git checkout gr38`.

+   4. If a warning message shows up about local changes made that could overwrite files, type `git stash`.

+   5. Type `git status` to check that you are "On branch gr38".

-   3. Type `git pull`.
-This should update your gr-radio_astro files on your computer.
+   6. Type `git pull`.
+      - If a warning message shows up about local changes made that could overwrite files, type `git stash`.
+      - Then type `git pull` again.

+   7. Change to the `build` directory: `cd build`

+   8. Type `rm -rf *`.
+NOTE: Make sure you are in the `build` directory before typing `rm -rf *`!

+   9. Then run the following:
+         `cmake ..`
+         `sudo make`
+         `sudo make install`

+   10. The update is complete.

-   4. Run the *spectrometer_w_cal.grc* program in Gnuradio:
+   #### To Run the *spectrometer_w_cal.grc* program in Gnuradio After Updating:

-      - In a terminal window type `gnuradio-companion`
+   1. In a terminal window type `gnuradio-companion`.

-      - Close any pre-existing *spectrometer_w_cal.grc* program that may already be loaded in the Gnuradio program.
+   2. Close any previous version of `spectrometer_w_cal.grc` that might be open in Gnuradio.

-      - Open the new *spectrometer_w_cal.grc* program that is in the updated gr-radio_astro folder:
+   3. Open the new version of `spectrometer_w_cal.grc` from the folder `/gr-radio_astro/examples/`

-         `File --> Open --> gr-radio_astros --> examples --> spectrometer_w_cal.grc`

-      - Make sure an Airspy radio is plugged into a USB port.
-Execute the program to check that it is updated successfully.
+      - under `File` select `Open`;
+      - Navigate to the` gr-radio_astro` folder.
+      - Under `examples` open `DSPIRA`; then select `spectrometer_w_cal.grc`.